 In Omaha Nebraska, the Salvation Army runs the federal government funded Early Head Start program.
 This is offered for pregnant women, their young children and their families.
 The focus is on infants and toddlers who are three years of age or younger.
 The goal of the program is to enhance a child’s development, and really enable parents to help their children reach their goals, and to allow them to be good caregivers.

 A one-stop community service center is known as the Omaha Area Service Institute for Seniors, or OASIS.
 This program is run from the Durham Booth Manor, and it is offered for seniors.
 The center can provide the following to seniors.

 Winter Night Watch can help feed, shelter, and cloth homeless people in Omaha.
 The program operates from around November to February of each year, and during this period the Salvation Army has a mobile unit that travels to where people in need live and meet.
 The mobile unit delivers free hot meals, blankets and warm clothing to the needy.
 It could even in fact help a homeless person in Douglas County from freezing to death.

 Seasonal services, emergency help, and material assistance is offered.
 This program is known as MASS.
 Low income people and individuals can receive help with paying for their basic needs.
-Assistance includes money for rent, free food from the pantry, assistance with household items, prescription drugs, and clothing.
-Omaha families can also look into Salvation Army seasonal programs such as free fans in the summer, heating bill assistance in winter, Thanksgiving meal deliveries, and the back-to-school backpack distribution.
-Special Christmas program also operate, and include Toyland, where families pick gifts for their children, as well as the Adopt-a-Family radioathon.
+Or they may be directly given the supplies as well.
+It depends on funding levels and qualifications of the applicant.
+Assistance includes free food from the pantry, assistance with household items, prescription drugs, and often gently used clothing.
+Referrals may also be given for other local resources.